Governor’s Distinguished Scholarship

 Important Note: The following information is intended as a general overview of the program for those who are applying, or who are considering applying, for the scholarship, and is not intended to be a comprehensive compilation of program requirements.
 For complete information please refer to the program’s rules and regulations.

 Governor’s Distinguished Scholarships - students who meet the following minimum eligibility criteria are eligible to be named Governor’s Distinguished Scholars: either a 32 composite score on a single ACT or 1410 combined math and critical reasoning score on a single SAT AND either a 3.50 academic grade point average or selection as a National Achievement Finalist or National Merit Finalist.
 (Those who are named National Merit Finalists or National Achievement Scholars may qualify without meeting the GPA requirement, but must still meet the ACT/SAT requirement).
 If funding allows, up to 375 Governor’s Distinguished Scholars may be named.
-If there is a county in Arkansas that does not have a Distinguished Scholar, the highest ranking applicant from that county will be awarded a Governor's Distinguished Scholarship.
+If there is a county in Arkansas that does not have a Distinguished Scholar, the highest ranking applicant from that county will be awarded a Governor's Scholarship at $5000 per year.

 Financial need of the student is not a factor in the award of the scholarship, therefore no financial information is required.
 (You do not have to complete the Free Application for Federal Student Aid (FAFSA) to be eligible for this scholarship.)